Category Archives: Legal Rights

 Fortify your defenses.
 If you foresee the possibility that you’ll nab someone copying your website, the following steps will increase your chances of success and remuneration for your troubles.

-• Make sure you own or have permission to use all of your website content.
+• Ensure you own or have permission to use your website content.

 • Include copyright notice on each of your web pages (It may help prove that the infringer was aware you claimed copyright).

-• Include a method for people to contact you in the event someone wants to license content.
+• Include a method for contacting you if someone wants to license content.

 • Gather evidence of copying.
 Prepare side-by-side tables showing your site and the copied site.

 • Register your website.
-If you have a registration in place three months before an infringement a judge has more freedom in awarding statutory damages – a range of punishments instead of just compensating you for out of pocket damages — and attorney fees.
+If you have a registration in place three months before an infringement occurs, a judge has more freedom in awarding statutory damages – a range of punishments instead of just compensating you for out-of-pocket damages — and attorney fees.
+You’ll find help on website registration at the Copyright Office

-• If you can afford it have an attorney file a copyright suit, or if you are a go-getter with a DIY mentality consider filing a case in the nation’s new Copyright Small Claims court.
+• If you can afford it, have an attorney file a copyright suit, or if you are a go-getter with a DIY mindset, consider filing a case in the Copyright Small Claims court.

 • Review the facts before you make threats.
 Some who copy may have fair use defenses.

 • Pick your fights carefully.
-Go after those (1) who are inflicting the most damage competitively; or (2) high profile copying that you can’t ignore.
+Go after those (1) inflicting the most damage competitively or (2) high-profile copying that you can’t ignore.

 Converting Chinaware to Needlepoint